hmcts/ccd-docker-user-profile-importer/README.md

 ## Configuration

-The scripts that expect the following environment to be available.
+The scripts expect the following environment to be available.

 | Parameter | Description  |
 |-------------|------------|